 There are a number of commonly cited reasons for this trend, one that’s become quite pronounced since the financial crisis several years ago – a crisis that many businesses and individuals are yet to fully recover from – however, it must be pointed out that there are different benefits to borrowing from different sources.

-Obviously, the benefits afforded to an individual borrowing from a payday loan provider or using bad credit loans would differ to the benefits afforded to an entrepreneur borrowing in a peer-to-peer situation, so when discussing the benefits of borrowing from lenders over banks, considerations like this must be kept in mind.
+Obviously, the benefits afforded to an individual borrowing say bad credit loans through a broker such as Solution Loans would differ to the benefits afforded to an entrepreneur borrowing via peer-to-peer lending through a company like Zopa, so when discussing the benefits of borrowing from lenders over banks, considerations like this must be kept in mind.

-However, the interest rate (APR) applied to these short-term loans is usually far higher than the rates banks offer, so this important consideration must be taken into one’s estimations when deciding whether to apply for a payday loan.
+However, the interest rate (APR) applied to these short-term loans is usually far higher than the rates banks offer, so this important consideration must be taken into one’s estimations when deciding whether to apply for an unsecured loan.

 Not a loan per se, crowdfunding is still, at the end of the day, a form of borrowing because what’s been borrowed must naturally be paid back, even though it’s usually not in the form of currency.